Mohamed Salah: 2012–2013: Development and breakthrough

-2013–14: Final season and league championship
+2013–2014: Final season and league championship

 Ahead of the 2013–14 Swiss Super League season, Salah was a member of the Basel team that won the 2013 Uhrencup.
 Salah scored in his first league appearance of the season against Aarau on 13 July 2013.
 He scored his first Champions League goal a month later against Maccabi Tel Aviv on 6 August 2013 in the third qualifying round.
 Salah was the subject of major controversy following the game, after he appeared to deliberately avoid shaking hands with the players of the Israeli club in both the home and away legs.

 He scored twice against the Bulgarian league champions PFC Ludogorets Razgrad on 21 August 2013 in the play-off round.
 On 18 September 2013, Salah scored the equaliser against Chelsea in the 2–1 away win during the group stage.
-During the return tie on 26 November at the St. Jakob-Park, Salah scored the winning goal as Basel beat Chelsea for the second time with a 1–0 home win.
-However he was unable to prevent Basel being eliminated in the group stage.
+During the return tie on 26 November at St. Jakob-Park, Salah scored the winning goal as Basel beat Chelsea for the second time with a 1–0 home win.
+However, he was unable to prevent Basel being eliminated in the group stage.

 On the domestic stage, Salah continued to perform.
-Scoring 4 goals in 18 games, including a double against title rivals Young Boys, he helped Basel win the league title for the fifth time in a row.
+Scoring four goals in 18 games, including a double against title rivals Young Boys, he helped Basel win the league title for the fifth time in a row.

-On 23 January 2014 it was announced that Salah would leave Basel.
-During his time with the club, Salah played a total of 95 games for Basel scoring a total of 21 goals.
-47 of these games were in the Swiss Super League, six in the Swiss Cup, 26 in the UEFA competitions (Champions League and Europa League) and 16 were friendly games.
-He scored nine goals in the domestic league, four in the cup, seven in the European games and the other was scored during the test games.
+On 23 January 2014, it was announced that Salah would leave Basel.
+During his time with the club, Salah played a total of 79 games for Basel, scoring a total of 20 goals.
+47 of these games were in the Swiss Super League, six in the Swiss Cup, and 26 in UEFA competitions (Champions League and Europa League).
+He scored nine goals in the domestic league, four in the cup, and seven in European matches.

 Chelsea

-2013–14: Entry into first-team squad
+2014

-On 23 January 2014, Chelsea announced that a deal had been agreed with Basel to sign Salah for a fee reported to be in the region of £11 million.
+On 23 January 2014, Premier League club Chelsea announced that a deal had been agreed with Basel to sign Salah for a fee reported to be in the region of £11 million.
 Three days later the transfer was completed, making him the first Egyptian to sign for the London-based club.
-Liverpool had been keen to sign the Basel striker, and had made an offer of £11 million but were beaten to his signature by the Blues.
+Liverpool had been interested in Salah, and had made an offer of £11 million but were beaten to his signature by Chelsea.

 On 8 February, Salah made his debut for Chelsea in the Premier League, coming on as a substitute in the 3–0 win over Newcastle United.
-Seven games later, on 22 March, Salah scored his first goal for Chelsea against Arsenal at Stamford Bridge in the London Derby, coming on as a substitute for Oscar, in a match which ended with a 6–0 win for the Blues.
+Seven games later, on 22 March, Salah scored his first goal for Chelsea against Arsenal in the London derby, coming on as a substitute for Oscar, in a match which ended as a 6–0 home win.
 Then, on 5 April, Salah opened the scoring and later won a penalty and assisted the third goal in Chelsea's 3–0 win over Stoke City.